mandelsoft/vfs/README.md

 The package `osfs` supports creating a temporary os filesystem based virtual filesystem residing in a temporary operating system directory.

-Additional the interface `VFS` includes the standard filesystem operations and some implementation independent utility functions based on a virtual filesystem known from the `os`, `ìoutil` and `filepath` packages.
+Additionally, the interface `VFS` includes the standard filesystem operations and some implementation independent utility functions based on a virtual filesystem known from the `os`, `ìoutil` and `filepath` packages.
 The function `vfs.New(fs)` can be used to create such a wrapper for any virtual filesystem.

+A virtual filesystem can be used as `io/fs.FS` or `io/fs.ReadDirFS`.
+Because of the Go typesystem and the stripped interface `io/fs.File`, this is not directly possible.
+But any virtual filesystem can be converted by a type converting wrapper function `vfs.AsIoFS(fs)`.